 The following are real-life examples of Habitat's vision in action.
 Remember, there are countless communities in the world that are working with Habitat.
 You may encounter a model similar to one of the below...or you may be asked to serve the host community in a way that is entirely new and "ground breaking" for the local Habitat office.
 It all depends on the current projects in the area where you will be visiting.
 In all cases, you are encouraged to embrace a mentality of service towards all those around you, and to delve into the joy of working for others!

-Orphans and vulnerable children projects in Mozambique and Romania
+Orphans and vulnerable groups project in Malawi